Paint Shop Layers

-When you are working on a layer you are not working on the original image and that is a good thing.
+When you are working on a layer you are not working on the original image and that's a good thing.

-That will not happen if you were working on a layer!
+That won't happen if you're working on a layer!

 If, on the other hand, you completed hours of work on a single layer and realized something was amiss - well - out goes the layer and you get to start all over again.